How do I book a slaughter date?

-Depending on the breed, lambs should weigh 110 to 120 lbs live, with a dressing percentage of 47-48%, which depends on time of year and conditions of the lamb.
+Depending on the breed, lambs should weigh 110 to 120 lbs live, with a dressing percentage of 46-51%, which also depends on time of year and conditions of the lamb.
 Animals also need to be fed a grain finishing ration for 45-60 days.
 Grain feeding gives a more consistent finish, mild flavor and white fat that consumers prefer.

 When should I take livestock off feed?

 SunGold requires lambs to be taken off feed 24 hours before delivery.
 This requirement is necessary to avoid full stomachs which can lead to condemnation on the slaughter floor, obstruction of stomach processing machine and other equipment.
 Also, having empty stomachs will provide producers with a true yield.
 Undigested feed just ends up being an additional waste removal cost to SunGold and producers.